yrooo/kernapp/README.md

 2. **Performance Fee (3-5%)**: Deducted from successful clipper payouts for platform usage.
 3. **Early Exit Fee (5-7%)**: A penalty for creators terminating campaigns early, protecting clippers from malicious fund withdrawals.

+## 🎯 For Judges: Access Instructions

+Simply **connect your Phantom wallet to Solana Devnet** and you're ready to go.
+The platform will guide you through:
+- Creating or exploring campaigns
+- Submitting clips for verification
+- Viewing real-time AI validation and on-chain settlements

+No additional setup required—all smart contracts and backend services are live on devnet.

 ## 🚀 Getting Started

 ### Quick Start